pulumi/docs/content/blog/switching-the-application-stack-from-pern-to-mern/index.md

 tags: ["aws", "typescript", "docker", "kubernetes"]
 ---

-In this blog post we will return to the PERN application we previously [migrated to Kubernetes]({{< relref "/blog/deploying-a-pern-stack-application-to-aws" >}}), and switch out the PostgreSQL database for MongoDB.
-Although at first glance it might seem like a difficult task, the straigthforward design of Pulumi and Kubernetes allows us to easily transition the application form a PERN stack to a MERN one.
+In this blog post, we return to the PERN application we previously [migrated to Kubernetes]({{< relref "/blog/deploying-a-pern-stack-application-to-aws" >}}) and replace the PostgreSQL database with MongoDB.
+Although it might seem like a difficult task initially, the straightforward design of Pulumi and Kubernetes allows us to easily transition the application form a PERN stack to a MERN one.

 <!--more-->

-The main difference between PostgreSQL and MongoDB is the way they store their data: PostgreSQL is a relational database which allows users to create complex tables and relations between values, while MongoDB is a key-value database that stores data in simple collections without any special relations.
+The main difference between PostgreSQL and MongoDB is data is stored.
+PostgreSQL is a relational database that allows users to create complex tables and relations between values.
+In contrast, MongoDB is a key-value database that stores data in simple collections without any special relations.
 Because the application takes the form of three distinct components--the client, server, and database--almost all of the changes will occur in the database component.
-We can in fact reuse most of the existing code, and will be able to change the database without additional hassle.
+In fact, we can reuse most of the existing code and will be able to change the database without additional hassle.

 The first step to switching the stack is to clone the [PERN Kubernetes example](https://github.com/pulumi/examples/tree/master/aws-ts-k8s-voting-app).
 We'll use a sparse clone to copy only the `aws-ts-k8s-voting-app` directory.